DenysVuika/handicraft/docs/guides/basic-tutorial.md

 ### Enabling Drag and Drop

-Inside a User Component, we have access to the `useNode` hook which provides several information and methods related to the corresponding `Node`.
+Inside a User Component, we have access to the `useNode` hook which provides some information and methods related to the corresponding `Node`.

 The first thing we will need to do is to let Craft.js to manage the DOM of our component.
 The hook provides `connectors` which act as a bridge between the DOM and the events in Craft.js: